mujtaba1747/Algorithms/README.md

 # Algorithms
-Some of my DS & Algo Implementations that I use regularly in competitive programming
+Data structures & Algorithms Implementations that I regularly use in competitive programming